emacsway/emacsway.github.io/_sources/en/django-framework.txt

 Active Record
 -------------

-Django ORM implements the `ActiveRecord`_ pattern, which makes it easy to use due to violation of the `Single responsibility principle`_ (SRP) principle, for this reason it is often called antipattern.
+Django Model implements the `ActiveRecord`_ pattern, which makes it easy to use due to violation of the `Single responsibility principle`_ (SRP) principle, for this reason it is often called antipattern.
 This pattern mixes business logic and data access logic in one class.
 Unfortunately, this simplicity is appropriate only in simple cases.
 In a more serious application, there are more problems than advantages.